Computing Across America (1983-1985)

 Next… the Winnebiko II and Miles with Maggie (1986-1988)

-The following articles in chronological order are the news coverage of this trip (Computing Across America, 1983-1985), and they open in new browser tabs…
+The following chapters in chronological order are the story of this adventure (Computing Across America, 1983-1985), and they open in new browser tabs…